CocoaPods/guides.cocoapods.org/guides/using-cocoapods.md

 #### Before you begin

-1. Check the [Specs](http://github.com/CocoaPods/Specs) repository to make sure the libraries you would like to use are available.
+1. Check the [Specs](http://github.com/CocoaPods/Specs) repository or [cocoapods.org](http://cocoapods.org) to make sure the libraries you would like to use are available.
 2. [Install CocoaPods on your computer][installing-cocoapods].

 ### Installation